Four Steps For Controlling An Invasive Tree In West Feliciana Parish, Louisiana

 1) destroy all sources of seed (mature trees) using best practices method

-2) destroy immature green bark growth mechanically (lopping, mowing, etc.), basil bark spray, or foliar spray
+2) destroy immature green bark growth mechanically (lopping, mowing, etc.), green bark spray, or foliar spray

 3) destroy seedling groundcover by whatever means: mowing, tilling, spraying, or grazing